Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

 Part B

-Failing to enroll in Medicare Part B when a person is first eligible can increase a person’s monthly payment by 10% for each 12-month period they did not sign up.
-A person is subject to this increase in premium for the entire time they have Medicare Part B.
+Not enrolling in Medicare Part B when a person is first eligible can increase their monthly payment by 10% for each 12-month period they did not sign up.

 Part D

-If a person goes more than 63 days in a row without creditable drug coverage, they may be subject to a Medicare late enrollment penalty.
+If a person goes more than 63 days in a row without credible drug coverage, they may be subject to a Medicare late enrollment penalty.

 The late enrollment penalty is not a one-time cost.
 Instead, a person pays the penalty as long as they continue with their Medicare-based prescription drug coverage.
-The penalty depends upon the number of months a person goes without Part D coverage.
+The penalty depends upon the number of months someone goes without Part D coverage.

-To calculate this penalty, Medicare will multiply 1% of the national base beneficiary premium ($33.06 in 2021) by the number of full months a person did not have Medicare Part D. Medicare add the cost to a person’s monthly Part D premium.
+To calculate this penalty, Medicare will multiply 1% of the national base beneficiary premium, which is $34.70 in 2024, by the number of full months a person did not have Medicare Part D. Medicare adds the cost to a person’s monthly Part D premium.

-The penalty is subject to premium changes.
-Therefore, the penalty could increase every year.
+The penalty is subject to premium changes, so it can increase every year.

-As a general rule, a person does not have to reenroll in their Medicare policy yearly.
+Typically, a person does not have to reenroll in their Medicare policy annually.
 If they are satisfied with their coverage, they do not have to notify Medicare or their insurance company.

-However, a person should pay close attention to enrollment periods to ensure they do not let their coverage lapse as they could be subject to costly late enrollment penalties.
+However, an individual needs to pay attention to enrollment periods to ensure they do not let their coverage lapse, as they could be subject to costly late enrollment penalties.